-Generally, we take the view that governments in poor countries can reasonably be thought of as doing their best in raising taxes, given the administrative structures in place and the political incentives to raise taxes.
-The real question is why these structures remain so weak in many places.
-This requires an analysis of endogenous fiscal capacity - the main topic of this chapter.
-Sometimes the literature refers to fiscal capacity just as state capacity.
-Crudely, the concept captures how much tax a government could potentially raise given the structure of the tax system and the powers of enforcement.
-Governments need not always operate at or near the level of fiscal capacity, however, so fiscal capacity may not be directly observable.
+We believe governments of the past or today's developing world are about as rational and farsighted as those in today's developed world.
+But they may face incentives and constraints shaped by weakly institutionalized political environments.
+The key challenge for the study of public finance and development is to understand how these incentives and constraints work, and how - if at all - the situation might be improved for the citizens in those nations.
+Thus, we take the view that governments in poor countries reasonably do their best in raising taxes, given the administrative structures in place and the political incentives they face.
+The real question then becomes why these administrative structures remain so weak in many places.
+To answer it requires an analysis of endogenous fiscal capacity - the main topic of this chapter - sometimes just called state capacity.
+Crudely, this concept captures how much tax a government could potentially raise given the structure of the tax system and the powers of enforcement.
+But as a government need not always operate at or near the level of fiscal capacity, its capacity may not be directly observable.

-We approach these issues by viewing the creation of fiscal capacity as the product of investments in state structures - including monitoring, administration and compliance through such things as training tax inspectors and running the revenue service efficiently.
-Our approach gets us away from the false juxtaposition of positive or normative analyses of optimal taxes versus studies of tax administration and political economy where administration reflect the same degree of rationality or irrationality as the choice of taxes.
+We view the creation of fiscal capacity as a product of investments in state structures - including monitoring, administration and compliance through e.g., well-trained tax inspectors and an efficient revenue service.
+Our approach gets us away from the false juxtaposition of positive or normative analyses of optimal taxes versus studies of tax administration and political economy where administration reflect the same degree of rationality or irrationality as the choice of taxes.1